ZeroCoolX/HomegrownAlgorithms/README.md

 Later, SolverV2.java was created due to Lucky 8's changing the way they needed their levels physically contructed, which went from XML to a MUCH, much more efficient string representation.

+Most all of the other algorithms and custom ADTs in this repository are recreations of known algorithms only using their theory as a reference.
+The code itself is original, but the algorithm ideas are not.